illinois-cs418/illinois-cs418.github.io/_assignments/fourCreditMP.md

 **3. What should the resolution of the image be?**

 Use at least 500x500.
-You can make it begger if you wish or use a different aspect ration (e.g. 4:3).
+You can make it bigger if you wish or use a different aspect ration (e.g. 4:3).

 **4. Can I use a math library for vector types and functions (e.g. cross product)?**